sitano/sitano.github.io/cv.md

 - Debugging various production issues, including OOMs, deadlocks, stalls, and Linux kernel-related problems.

-Skills: Linux · Distributed Systems · Rust (Programming Language) · C

-### Software Engineer at ScyllaDB Inc.
+### Senior Software Engineer at ScyllaDB Inc.

-Oct 2019 - May 2021
+_Oct 2019 - May 2021_

+ScyllaDB is a high-performance NoSQL database written in C++.

-Field Engineering (C++, Go, Python, Bash, Java) and DBaaS (Cloud/Go).
+Projects: DBaaS (Golang, AWS) and Field Engineering (C++, Go, Python, Bash, Java).

+- DBaaS Development: I was building Database-as-a-Service (DBaaS) as part of the cloud team with Go.
-- Field Engineering: Leveraged expertise in C++, Go, and Python to conduct production-level customer-faced investigations and contribute to ScyllaDB, including the creation of patches (tracing optimizations) and tools (ansible plugins) for enhancing functionality and performance.
+- Field Engineering: Leveraged expertise in C++, Java, Go, and Python to conduct production-level customer-faced investigations and contribute to ScyllaDB, including the creation of patches (tracing optimizations) and tools (ansible plugins) for enhancing functionality and performance.
-- DBaaS Development: Was part of the Database-as-a-Service (DBaaS) team using Go, providing scalable and efficient database management capabilities.
 - Benchmarks and Open-Source Contributions: Actively participated in OSS benchmarking activities, evaluating the performance and efficiency of ScyllaDB.
 Made contributions (ie YCSB) to open-source projects, sharing knowledge and insights with the software development community.
-- DevRel-ed a bit: Authored a few articles on databases and ScyllaDB performance.

-Bonus:
-- We won in-house hackathon with our team by developing S3 binary-compatible frontend for ScyllaDB

-Skills: Linux · Distributed Systems · Go/Java/C++ · Databases

 ### Principal Software Engineer at Nimses

-Mar 2017 - September 2019
+_Mar 2017 - September 2019_

-Principal Software Engineer | Social Network | Go, gRPC, GCP, Spanner, Datastore, PubSub, Kubernetes, AWS/RDS/PostgreSQL/Redis, Kafka
+Nimses is a social network with blockchain capabilities.

+Projects: Backend and Blockchain.

 Key Accomplishments: